-Five Essential Marketing Tactics That You Forgot This Year
+5 Essential Marketing Tactics That You Might Be Forgetting

 If your day is like mine, you’re over-saturated with information.
 From hundreds of emails in your inbox to Facebook posts, to linked-in connection requests to Instagram activity, we’re always trying to keep up on the latest news and trends.
 Management is screaming for the next big, new idea to impact your bottom line.
 And meanwhile, meeting target acquisition and retention goals gets harder every quarter.
 Maybe it’s time for that long exhale… Just 5 minutes of quiet, and a little back-to-basics approach to direct marketing.
 Here are five direct marketing basics that may have gotten lost in this year’s panic: